Prof. Renée Poznanski

 Adi is a B.A. student at the Department of Politics and Government, the Adenauer Division for the Study of European Politics and Society combined with Gender studies at Ben Gurion University of the Negev.
 Adi works as a research assistant at the Simone Veil Centre involved in the research on Israeli media perceptions of EU states and NATO.

-Tal is a first-year B.A. student at the Department of Politics and Government, the Adenauer Division for the Study of European Politics and Society combined with Economics at Ben Gurion University of the Negev.
+Tal is a second-year B.A. student at the Department of Politics and Government, the Adenauer Division for the Study of European Politics and Society combined with Economics at Ben Gurion University of the Negev.
 Tal works as a research assistant at the Simone Veil Centre since 2018 and is involved in the research on Israeli media perceptions of EU states and NATO.